-On March 2, 2020, the Company launched the previously announced 4,500 metre RC drilling program.
-The program will include a total of approximately 100 holes in two high-priority exploration target areas, Ivana Central and Ivana North.
+On March 2, 2020, the Company launched a 4,500 metre RC drilling program.
+The program plan includes a total of approximately 100 holes in the two highest priority exploration target areas, Ivana Central and Ivana North, delineated by the 2019 exploration program.
 The drilling program was designed with a series of goals and the flexibility to modify the initial drilling plan and schedule based on results.
 Following this strategy, the program will proceed with a 1,500 metre initial phase for each of Ivana Central and Ivana North.
 A subsequent 1,500 metre drill program will be planned to follow-up the best results at both targets with more detailed drilling.
 As of mid-March 2020, the Company has decided to temporarily suspend exploration work due to the COVID-19 crisis.